Meadowlarke/Bibliography/Bibliography.md

 > **In this article, Kirkman makes a critical intervention into the commonly held belief of the historical importance of the "cyclic Mass" as a watershed moment in the history of western music and as a marker of the arrival of a Renaissance of music.
 This idea is expressed by Manfred Bukofzer, who Kirkman quotes to begin this article.
 In this paper Kirkman looks for the origins of this perception and compare them to contemporaneous conceptions of music.
 To find track these conceptions Kirkman begins with Tinctoris in the 1470s for a contemporaneous view and compares him to the enlightenment philosophers and their Hegelian ideologies of organicism and liberation.**

-> p.
 1: The idea of the cyclic Mass as masterwork.

-> p.
 2: Choice of cantus firmus and circumstances of composition.

-> p.
 3: Privileging of the c.f.
 Mass in scholarship.

-> p.
 3/4: Looking at the past to undersatnd the 20th century perceptions.

-> p.
 4: Tinctoris.

-> p.
 5: "Cantus magnus" (the mass) and smaller works.

-> p.
 10: The term "motet" encompassed movements of the mass until the 15th century.

-> p.
 10: There used to be less distinction between Mass and Motet.

-> p.
 11: Lack of the concept of the Mass as a composite work until the mid-fifteenth century.

-> p.
 13: He gives a little summary of his argument.

-> p.
 17: The Enlightenment circle-jerk.

-> p.
 19: Epoch and genius in music history.

-> p.
 20: Hgelianism.

-> p.
 21: Brendel

-> p.
 22: "vorgeschichte": Music's primeval state.

-> p.
 22: Ambros.

 > Why was Palestrina so loved by the Hegelians?
 (25)

-> p.
 27: "Warmth" in music (presentation of emotion) as virtuous to Ambros.

 > What is "black notation?"
 (28)

-> p.
 30: Dialectics.

-> p.
 31: Jacob Burkhardt.

-> p.
 32: The idea of a musical Renaissance of the 1450s is a misreading of Ambros.

-> p.
 35: Critique of the idea that Renaissance composers strove for "unity" in their masses.

 ### Kirkman, Andrew. _The Cultural Life of the Early Polyphonic Mass: Medieval Context to Modern Revival._ Cambridge: Cambridge University Press: 2010.